sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 `ca-key.pem`     | CA certificate private key. |
 `ca-config.json` | CA configuration, used in combination with CA certificate and private key to generate server certificates. |

-You will need to copy `ca.pem` file will be copied to each agent and backend.
-The CA certificate is used by sensu-agent and sensu-backend to validate server certificates at connection time.
+Make sure to copy the `ca.pem` file to each agent and backend.
+The sensu-agent and sensu-backend use the CA certificate to validate server certificates at connection time.

 ### Generate backend cluster certificates

 Now that you've generated a CA, you will use it to generate certificates and keys for each backend server (etcd peer).
-Before generating the certificates, you'll need some information about each backend server -- specifically the IP address(es) and hostname(s) which will be used in backend and agent communications.
+Before you generate the certificates, you'll need some information about each backend server: the IP addresses and hostnames to use in backend and agent communications.

-During initial configuration of a cluster of Sensu backends, every member of the cluster must be described with a URL passed as the value of the `etcd-initial-cluster` parameter.
-In issuing certificates for cluster members, the IP address or host name used in these URLs must be represented in either the Common Name (CN) or Subject Alternative Name (SAN) records in the certificate.
+During initial configuration of a cluster of Sensu backends, you must describe every member of the cluster with a URL passed as the value of the `etcd-initial-cluster` parameter.
+In issuing certificates for cluster members, the IP address or hostname used in these URLs must be represented in either the Common Name (CN) or Subject Alternative Name (SAN) records in the certificate.

-This guide assumes a scenario with three backend members which are reachable via a 10.0.0.x IP address, a fully qualified name (e.g. `backend-1.example.com`) and an unqualified name, e.g. `backend-1`:
+This guide assumes a scenario with three backend members that are reachable via a `10.0.0.x` IP address, a fully qualified name (e.g. `backend-1.example.com`), and an unqualified name (e.g. `backend-1`):

 Unqualified name | IP address | Fully qualified domain name (FQDN) | Additional names     |
 -----------------|------------|------------------------------------|----------------------|